JIskander/paintzweb/README.md

 PaintApp
 ========

-Paint web application, using javascript, html5 and prototype
+Paint web application, using javascript, html5 and PROTOTYPE.
+Use python to be hosted on google app engine